Long Sequence Hopfield Memory: s for Sequence Storage

 \subsection{Recalling Sequences of Correlated Patterns}

 The full-sequence capacity scaling laws for these models were derived under the assumption of i.i.d Rademacher random patterns.
 While theoretically convenient, this is unrealistic for real-world data.
-We therefore test these networks in more realistic settings by storing correlated sequences of patterns, which will lead to greater crosstalk in each transition and a smaller single-transition and full-sequence capacities relative to network size \cite{weisbuch1985scaling,hertz2018introduction}.
+We therefore test these networks in more realistic settings by storing correlated sequences of patterns, which will lead to greater crosstalk in each transition and thus smaller single-transition and full-sequence capacities relative to network size \cite{weisbuch1985scaling,hertz2018introduction}.
 However, the nonlinear interaction functions should still assist in separating correlated patterns to enable successful sequence recall.

-For demonstration, we store a sequence of $10000$ binarized MNIST images using \DenseNets\ and compared the recall of these images using different nonlinearities.
-The entire sequence is composed of $1000$ subsequences of unique hand-written images of digits ranging from $0$ to $9$.
-Since there are $1000$ examples of each digit across the entire sequence, significant correlation between patterns results in large amounts of crosstalk.
-The results of the \DenseNets\ are shown in Figure \ref{fig:image_prediction}, where increasing the nonlinearity of the Polynomial \DenseNets\ improves recall but not entirely, except for the exponential network which achieves perfect recall.
-Note that \SeqNet\ and \DenseNet\ ($d=5$) return approximately the same state for all times, indicating these networks are stuck in metastable states. \DenseNet\ ($d=25$) has better recall, but observe that while it correctly recalls a digit $2$, it is the wrong instance, likely due to the high correlation between images of the same digit.
-The Exponential \DenseNet\ performs the best and perfectly recalls the true patterns.
+For demonstration, we store a sequence of $200000$ highly-correlated images from the MovingMNIST dataset and attempt to recall this sequence using {\DenseNet}s\ with different nonlinearities \cite{srivastava2015unsupervised}.
+The entire sequence is composed of $10000$ unique subsequences concatenated together, where each subsequence is composed of 20 images of two hand-written digits slowly moving through one another.
+This means there is significant correlation between patterns which will result in large amounts of crosstalk.
+The results of the {\DenseNet}s\ are shown in Figure \ref{fig:correlated_patterns}A, where increasing the nonlinearity of the Polynomial {\DenseNet}s\ slowly improves recall but not entirely, while the exponential network achieves perfect recall.
+The \SeqNet\ and {\DenseNet}s, up until approximately $d=50$, are entirely unable to recall any part of any image, despite the {\DenseNet}s being well within the capacity limits predicted by theoretical calculations on uncorrelated patterns.